Brand development that increases sales velocity, guaranteed.

 Impact Design Software

 The diemaking toolset is pretty darned sophisticated, too.
-The program provides customizable parameters that can define various cuts, creases, different tool angles and all of the supporting dieline data.
+The program offers customizable parameters that can define various cuts, creases, different tool angles, and all supporting dieline data.

 CAPE Systems

-While it may not be as glamorous as the Adobe or Impact programs, CAPE Systems packaging and palletizing software is nonetheless just as useful.
+While it may not be as glamorous as the Adobe or Impact programs, CAPE Systems packaging and palletizing software is nonetheless just as valuable.

 KASEMAKE